 Merlin: Special third-party firmware

-With some routers, you can put third-party firmware on it.
+With some routers, you can put third-party firmware on them.
 Popular open-source router firmware, such as DDWRT, can work on (select) routers from multiple networking vendors.
 They tend to be completely different from the stock firmware and, therefore, quite hard to handle.

 The list of Asus routers that can run Merlin